Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 For 6 axis robot and most other robot kinematics, forward kinematics is calculated by matrix multiplication of the axes, which contain translations and rotations.
 The result is a position and an orientation of the endpoint (hotend, CNC drill etc.).
 Internally, XYZ values are used for position and 4 parameters of quaternions are used for orientation.

-The Jacobian matrix is a calculation of the correlation between stepper position and cartesian coordinate/orientation, when single steppers are changed.
+The Jacobian matrix is a calculation of the correlation between stepper position and cartesian coordinate/orientation, when single steppers are changed (the steppers are not changed in reality, but only mathematically, as if).

 An Inverse must be calculated to get the inverse kinematics: calculating from cartesian coordinates back to stepper positions.
-In inverse can only calculation, if the Jacobian is quadratic and not singular (lost rank).
+In inverse can only be calculated if the Jacobian is quadratic and not singular (lost rank).
 In most cases, a generalized inverse must be calculated to get a similar result.

 For calculation of the generalized inverse, several methods exist.
 Here, the method described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf is used.